-I attended Martin Luther King Jr, Early College as my older brother did.
-After a few weeks of starting the 8th grade, I noticed that he would disappear for a weekend every month to “debate,” and come home with a trophy.
-A language arts teacher had mentioned to me that I was very much like him and referred me to the debate coach, who then offered to let me sit in on a practice.
+Andy attended Martin Luther King Jr, Early College as his older brother did.
+After a few weeks of starting the 8th grade, he noticed that his brother would disappear for a weekend every month to “debate,” and come home with a trophy.
+A language arts teacher had mentioned to Andy that he was very much like his brother and referred him to the debate coach, who then offered to let him sit in on a practice.

-While these experiences encouraged me to participate in debate, it was the Denver Urban Debate League that drew me into this community of like-minded teens.
-The Denver Urban Debate League provided me with a home away from home.
+While these experiences encouraged Andy to participate in debate, he claims it was the Denver Urban Debate League that drew him into this community of like-minded teens.
+Andy claims The Denver Urban Debate League provided him with a home away from home.
 An escape from the struggles of school and family life.
-It was a place where I was recognized for my voice and thoughts.
-A place where there was safety amongst the intellectual adventurism.
+It was a place where he was recognized for his voice and thoughts.
+A place where there was safety amongst the “intellectual adventurism."

 University of Denver, Sturm College of Law.
 2255 East Evans Avenue Suite 406, Denver, CO 80210